 Using Comparable Interface

-This comparable object is capable of comparing itself with other objects, but the class must implement java.lang.Comparable interface to compare its instance.
-For the sorting, you need to override the compareTo() of the comparable interface.
+This comparable object can compare itself with other objects, but the class must implement java.lang.Comparable interface to compare its instance.
+For the sorting, you must override the comparable interface’s compareTo ().

 // A Java program to demonstrate use of Comparable import java.io.*; import java.util.*; // A class 'Movie' that implements Comparable class Movie implements Comparable<Movie> { private double rating; private String name; private int year; // Used to sort movies by year public int compareTo(Movie m) { return this.year - m.year; } // Constructor public Movie(String nm, double rt, int yr) { this.name = nm; this.rating = rt; this.year = yr; } // Getter methods for accessing private data public double getRating() { return rating; } public String getName() { return name; } public int getYear() { return year; } } // Driver class class Main { public static void main(String[] args) { ArrayList<Movie> list = new ArrayList<Movie>(); list.add(new Movie("Force Awakens", 8.3, 2015)); list.add(new Movie("Star Wars", 8.7, 1977)); list.add(new Movie("Empire Strikes Back", 8.8, 1980)); list.add(new Movie("Return of the Jedi", 8.4, 1983)); Collections.sort(list); System.out.println("Movies after sorting : "); for (Movie movie: list) { System.out.println(movie.getName() + " " + movie.getRating() + " " + movie.getYear()); } } }

-Note: When you try to use comparable you have to use the base class
+Note: When you try to use comparable, you have to use the base class

 Using Comparator